jcserrano09/RC_Tank_SeniorCapstone/README.md

-brd, sch, and f3z files are in Submission to Manufacture folder
+brd, sch, and f3z files are in Submission for Manufacture folder